Cart abandonment is very painful. The Baymard Institute reports an average cart abandonment rate across all the industries to be 69.80%.

 Today, your target audience is surrounded by thousands of other items on multiple platforms which are also trying their best to grab attention.
 One of the best ways to stand out in such a market is by having a clean, clear & visually appealing design for your product pages.

 The same goes for mobile devices.
 Non-responsive page hampers the user experience.

 This could be a grave mistake you wouldn’t ever want to make.
 Incomplete product information, wrongly positioned ‘Buy Now button‘ (or the worse case – there’s no CTA); if you don’t present the right information and elements in the right place, this will put your customer in a confused state of mind.
 Remember, a confused mind never buys.

 While your visitor is browsing your store, they should never have this question popping in their mind – what’s next?

-No matter how great of a copy you write or the amazing conversion funnel you create, if it doesn’t interest your customer to pause and take notice, what’s the point?
+No matter how great of a copy you write or the amazing conversion funnel you create if it doesn’t interest your customer to pause and notice, what’s even the point?

 Long and confusing checkout

 Customers are looking out for a simple, convenient and straightforward checkout that saves their time.
 Do the checkout right and you have won half the battle.
-More on that later.
+There will be more on that later..

 Payments, costs, security, trust